Reviews You Can Rely On

 Credit: GearLab/ACT Lab

 We performed two distinct impact tests.
 The first involved dropping the helmet and dummy head from a height of 1 meter, simulating a common “slow” fall that results in head impact.
 The second test was designed to increase the speed of impact and the amount of force, with the helmet rig dropped from 2.3 meters to mimic more extreme “fast” falls that might occur during collisions, high-speed crashes, or incidents in terrain parks.
-We took the accelerometer data from the lab tests and based on the forces subjected on the test dummy, as well as the duration of those forces, we scored the fast and slow impact tests.
+We took the accelerometer data from the lab tests, and based on the forces subjected to the test dummy and the duration of those forces, we scored the fast and slow impact tests.

 We perform both a fast and a slow impact test because the design techniques vary to mitigate different speed impacts.
 Helmets that perform well on one type of impact may not perform equally on the other.
 Ideally, you can find a helmet that meets your needs and provides compelling impact test performance on both types of impact since you never know what you might face when out on the snow.
 Our overall Impact Test score for each helmet combines the data from both impact tests.